 Promote fair play and practice—business practices, consumer contracts, and marketing materials should be straightforward.
-They should not be unfair, deceptive, or abusive.
+They should not be unfair, deceptive, abusive, or discriminatory.

 Foster transparency—consumers should receive understandable and accurate information about goods and services, pricing, business practices, companies, service providers, risks, and their rights.
 This information should be in plain, easily understood language.